CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_1/2_defining_fmea.md

 # Defining Failure Mode and Effect Analysis

-Failure Modes and Effects Analysis (FMEA) is a powerful and systematic methodology that plays a critical role in reliability engineering and risk management.
+Failure Modes and Effects Analysis  is a powerful and systematic methodology that plays a critical role in reliability engineering and risk management.
 By proactively identifying potential failures in products or processes and mitigating their impact, FMEA supports quality management initiatives across various industries such as manufacturing, aerospace, automotive, and healthcare.
 This chapter provides a detailed and authoritative guide on FMEA, presenting the fundamental concepts, step-by-step process, critical considerations, common challenges, and best practices.
 It is designed to be both scientifically rigorous and technically precise, enabling both novices and experienced professionals to apply FMEA effectively within their domains.

 ---

-## 1. What is Failure Modes and Effects Analysis (FMEA)?
+## 1. What is Failure Modes and Effects Analysis ?

 FMEA is a structured approach dedicated to identifying and evaluating potential failure modes within a system, product, or process.
 The primary goal is to prioritize these failure modes based on their severity, occurrence, and detectability, and then to develop and implement corrective action plans to mitigate the associated risks.
 This proactive methodology focuses on preventing failures before they occur rather than reacting to them after the fact.